NunuLee/Photodocumentation/ReadMe.md

 ---

 ## 📄 **Citations**
-If you use this repository in your research, please cite the original paper: (TBD)
+If you use this repository in your research, please cite the original paper